What does lung cancer look like?

-A chest x-ray showing a lung cancer tumor.
+A chest X-ray showing a lung cancer tumor.

-This type tends to spread to other areas of the body more quickly than other types and grows rapidly.
+This type tends to spread to other areas of the body more quickly than other types of lung cancer, and the tumors grow rapidly.

-In most cases, the tumors of small cell lung cancer are located toward the center of the lungs.
-The tumors extend out from the lobar bronchi, divisions of the lung's main airways.
+In most cases, small cell lung cancer tumors develop toward the center of the lungs.
+They also extend outward from the lobar bronchi, divisions of the lung's main airways.

 Non-small cell lung cancer

 There are several types of non-small cell lung cancer.
 Each shows up differently on lung scans.